On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-conserving NSAC System: Strong Solutions

-We now proceed by estimating the terms on the right hand side of the above differential equality.
-We would like to mention that most of the bounds obtained below are easy applications of the Sobolev embedding theorem and interpolation inequalities in view of the estimates for global strong solutions that have been obtained before.
-Nevertheless, less standard is the estimate of the term involving the difference of the nonlinear terms ($F'(\phi_1)-F'(\phi_2)$) which makes use of the entropy bound \eqref{EB3}.
+We now proceed by estimating the terms on the right hand side of the above differential inequality.
+We would like to mention that most of the bounds obtained below are simple applications of the Sobolev embedding theorem and interpolation inequalities in view of the estimates for global strong solutions that have been obtained before.
+Nevertheless, less standard is the estimate of $F'(\phi_1)-F'(\phi_2)$ for which we have to make use of the entropy estimate \eqref{EB3}.